-Rene and I had just spent a gorgeous day at the beach - complete with fried calamari and ice cream at our favorite ocean-view shack - and were driving back to the campground to start prepping a communal dinner with 20 or so of his closest Polish family friends.
+This refreshing corn, peach and tomato salad is designed to make seasonal ingredients sing.
+Make it for your next outdoor cookout!Rene and I had just spent a gorgeous day at the beach - complete with fried calamari and ice cream at our favorite ocean-view shack - and were driving back to the campground to start prepping a communal dinner with 20 or so of his closest Polish family friends.
 We stopped at a little farm-stand on the road to pick up some produce.
 I wasn't sure what I wanted to contribute to the meal, but seeing as it's been bright hot all day, we . . .

-Whenever someone suggests bringing store-bought salsa to a party, my inner self shouts out a big “Noooo!”
-That’s because jarred salsa freaks me out.
+Wanna make an easy dip for your next party?
+This vegan black bean dip is creamy, garlicky, and good for you, too.Whenever someone suggests bringing store-bought salsa to a party, my inner self shouts out a big “Noooo!”
+Jarred salsa freaks me out.
 Why is it that something that’s supposed to be made from fresh vegetables can just sit there in a jar on a store shelf for months?
-How can those limp tomatoes and odd bits of tomato skin be remotely appetizing?
+How can those limp tomatoes and odd bits of red skin be remotely appetizing?
 And why does store-bought salsa always taste surprisingly sweet?A part of me wants to apologize for sounding . . .

-This past Monday I spent roughly four hours writing, cooking and photographing this recipe.
+This past Monday I spent roughly four hours writing, cooking and photographing this kimchi pancakes recipe.
 Well, not exactly this recipe.
 I’ve been intrigued by savory pancakes lately and had a really specific version in mind.
 This fantasy pancake was sweet from sweet potatoes, funky from kimchi, and spiced with some of my favorite things, like garlic, ginger, scallions and soy sauce.
 It was ultimately topped with a runny egg and eaten with abandon.
 Mmm, food fantasies… anyone else have those?When I actually got to writing the recipe, I talked myself out of using . . .

 Holiday party appetizers don't have to be complicated.
 These oven-baked sweet potato wedges with a Buffalo-style blue cheese dip are sure to be a crowd-pleaser - and they're pretty healthy, too.Through extensive empirical research in my adult life (aka: talking with friends), I've arrived at the conclusion that while most people would love to host holiday parties at home, many are intimidated by the idea of cooking for others.
-But what people don't realize is that a get-together doesn't have to be a vision of Pier 1 perfection, and it definitely doesn't have to . . .
+But what people don't realize is that a get-together doesn't have to be a vision of Pier 1 perfection, and it definitely doesn't have to be . . .